landogz/boardsmemberportal/README.md

 - **Banner Images** - Upload and display banner images for announcements
 - **User Access Control** - Select specific users or roles who can view each announcement
 - **Status Management** - Draft and Published status with scheduled publishing
-- **Notifications** - Automatic notifications sent to selected users when announcements are published
+- **Notifications** - Automatic in-app notifications sent to selected users when announcements are published
+- **Email Notifications** - Professional email templates sent to invited users when announcements are published or scheduled
 - **Blog-Style Display** - Professional blog-style announcements page with search functionality
 - **Modal View** - Facebook-style modal for viewing full announcement details
 - **Landing Page Integration** - Display up to 3 latest announcements on landing page